Selecting the Choice (of Law) in Your Contracts

 The “Choice of Law” Clause

-One of the most common mistakes businesspeople make when writing and negotiating a contract is to overlook the “Choice of Law” clause.
-While this may sound like a technicality, in fact, it is one of the most critical elements to the contract’s enforcement.
+One of the most common mistakes businesspeople make when writing and negotiating a contract is to overlook or be forced to sign is the “Choice of Law” clause.
+While this may sound like a technicality, in fact, it is one of the most critical elements to the contract’s enforcement and the most damaging to one party to the contract.

-A “Choice of Law” clause in a contract mandates that the agreement will be interpreted and enforced under the law of a state (i.e., NJ, Fla, Alaska) selected and recited in the contract.
-This clause is especially important when the state in which the contract is entered into is not geographically remote from New Jersey.
-For example, what if someone in New Jersey signs an employment contract with a company based in New York?
-What if that person will work out of a satellite office in California?
+A “Choice of Law” clause in a contract mandates that the agreement will be interpreted and enforced under the laws of a particular state (i.e., let’s use NJ, Fla or Alaska as an example).
+This clause or clauses are especially important when the state in which the contract is entered into is geographically remote from New Jersey.
+For example, what if someone who resides in New Jersey signs an employment contract with a company based in New York?
+What if that person will work from home in N.J. and at times out of a satellite office in California?
 Which state’s law will apply; New York, New Jersey or California?
-It is not clear which state’s law would apply.
-That is a major problem if, for example, restrictive covenant against competition is in that contract and is enforced to bar an employee from working in an industry for a certain period.
+In the absence of a written contract which defines the laws of a state, it is not clear which state’s law apply.
+That is a major problem if, for example, a restrictive covenant against competition is in the contract and is being enforced to bar an employee from working in an industry for a certain period.
 The law of California is radically different than the law of New York or New Jersey in this regard.
 The same analogy applies to virtually any contract be it for the sale of goods and products, professional, technical services, technology, you name it.

-As a general but highly accurate principle, the “Choice of Law” Clause recited in a contract is generally binding regardless of the state in which the Court hearing the dispute is sitting.
+As a general but highly accurate rule, a “Choice of Law” Clause recited in a written contract will generally be binding.
 One major exception is in franchise agreements and other contracts where the bargaining positions of the parties is very unequal.
-So, in our employment example, the contract might say that New York law applies, yet the suit might be instituted in California since that is where the former employee resides and has assets subject to collection in the event a judgment is entered.
-In such a case, the California court would apply California law.
+But returning to our employment example, the employment contract might say that California law applies, so the lawsuit will be filed in California even though the now former employee resides in New Jersey.
+In such a case, the California court will apply California law, not New Jersey law and the salary and assets of the employee will be subject to collection in the event a judgment is entered in California.

 Fredrick P. Niemann Esq.